undefinedCoding/little-shutdown-program/README.md

 ### Settings and About screen

 You can get to the settings screen by clicking the settings icon in the title bar (first icon from the left).
-If you click the 'i' you get to the about screen.
+If you click the `i` you get to the about screen.
 To get back home simply press either of the icons again.

-Also there is the option to minimze the window to the system tray or dis-/enable a native window title bar and menu if you do not like the default custom title bar.
+Also there is the option to minimize the window to the system tray or dis-/enable a native window title bar and menu if you do not like the default custom title bar.

 ## Installation

 Just go to the [GitHub Release Site](https://github.com/undefinedCoding/little-shutdown-program/releases) from this project and download the latest release.

+### Installation > Windows

-Then double-click the File `little-shutdown-program Setup 0.0.9.exe`.
+Then double-click the File `little-shutdown-program Setup X.Y.Z.exe`.
 Follow the instructions of the installer to install the program.
 Then you can start it like any other program on your (Windows) computer.

 ## Authors